Distributed Online Aggregative Optimization for Dynamic Multi-robot Coordination: Conclusions

 By applying~\eqref{eq:sigma_global_update} and~\eqref{eq:sigma_mean_update}, we can write

-where \emph{(a)} uses the triangle inequality and \emph{(b)} uses the fact that $\1 \in \ker\left(A-\I\right)$.
-Now, we add and subtract within the second norm the term $\phikp(\xk)$ and we apply the triangle inequality obtaining
+where \emph{(a)} applies the triangle inequality, introduces $\tilde{I} := I - \I$, and uses the fact that $\1 \in \ker\left(A-\I\right)$.
+Now, we add and subtract within the second norm the term $\phitp(\xt)$ and we apply the triangle inequality obtaining